 The module, which employs lectures, interactive discussions, case studies and practical application exercises, covers the following areas:

 - Financial risk management: an overview and introduction

 - Hedging instruments: types, descriptions, pricing, trading

 - Implementing the hedge: the decision, dealing and credit

 - Legal and regulatory compliance issues

 - Selected business studies and applications

 Ms. Mari Toni S. Bautista

-Ms. Bautista earned her Bachelors and Masters degrees in Applied Mathematics, major in Mathematical Finance and minor in Economics from the Ateneo de Manila University, with Honorable Mention.
-She is a Chartered Financial Analyst and a Certified Treasury Professional and an SEC Certified Fixed Income Salesman.
+Ms. Bautista graduated with a Masters in Applied Mathematics major in Mathematical Finance from the Ateneo de Manila University.
+She is a Chartered Financial Analyst, a Certified Treasury Professional and an SEC Certified Fixed Income Salesman.